ot4u/String-/README.md

 ## Part 4.
 Bonus.
 Implementation of the sscanf function

 Bonus assignment for extra points.
-It is necessary to implement the sscanf function from the stdio.h library:
+You need to implement the sscanf function from the stdio.h library:
-- The function must be placed in the s21_string.h library
+- The function must be placed in the s21_string.h library;
-- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation.
+- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation;
 - Full formatting (including flags, widths, precision, modifiers and conversion types) must be supported.

 ## Part 5.
 Bonus.
 Implementation of special string processing functions

 Bonus assignment for extra points.
-You must implement some string processing functions from the String class (described [here](#special-string-processing-functions-from-the-string-class-in-c)):
+You need to implement some string processing functions from the String class (described [here](#special-string-processing-functions-from-the-string-class-in-c)):
-- The functions must be placed in the s21_string.h library.
+- The functions must be placed in the s21_string.h library;
-- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to functions implementation, excluding the requirement to compare your implementation with the standard.
+- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to functions implementation;
+  excluding the requirement to compare your implementation with the standard.